 Web pages and posts will be ranked at different positions for different key phrases.

 The pages are ordered in rank from 1 to 10 across the SERPs.
-We don’t usually track anything past page 5 – position 50 – because very little traffic is gained past this point.
+We don’t usually track anything past page 5 – position 50 – because little traffic is gained past this point.

 On Google, it’s possible to gain what we call position 0.
 This is when an item displays above position 1.